 Since 1997, Dawn M.S.
 Miller, CFRE, Senior Vice President, has raised millions for international programs, capital expenditures, social services, disaster relief efforts, annual funds, scholarships, special gift campaigns, and endowments.
 She has assisted organizations in 31 states and the District of Columbia with their fundraising efforts, also supporting clients in Canada, Haiti, Mexico, and in Rome.

-As a consultant, Dawn has extensive experience in designing and managing annual fund programs; restructuring development offices; conducting development assessments; managing major and planned giving initiatives; overseeing executive searches; assisting in strategic planning for complex organizations; educating Boards and Councils; and integrating marketing and communications with fundraising.
+As a consultant, Dawn has extensive experience in designing and managing annual fund programs using mission and metrics to drive towards a goal; restructuring development operations so the right people are in the right seats; managing major gift initiatives; assisting in strategic planning/growth for complex organizations; educating Boards and Councils; and integrating marketing and communications with fundraising.
 She has raised more than $150 million with 200+ nonprofit organizations.

-Dawn is often a featured speaker at national conventions, regional fundraising workshops, audio conferences, and webinars and has been a frequent contributor to local, national, and international nonprofit publications, websites, social media outlets, and blogs.
+Dawn is a LBH training camp educator, as well as a featured speaker and frequent contributor to local, national, and international nonprofit conferences, publications, websites, social media outlets, and blogs.
 She is former chair of the AFP Advanced Professionals Committee for the St. Louis region and holds a Bachelor of Arts in Communications with an emphasis in Communication Theory and Rhetoric from the University of Missouri—St. Louis.
 Dawn loves podcasts and movies, outdoor music festivals/concerts, theater, supporting local restaurants/small businesses, and spending time with her family and two dogs.

 Meredith Friedman, CFRE

-Meredith Friedman, CFRE, Vice President of Transformation, has 20 years of experience in non-profit leadership and development with a particular expertise in helping organizations transform their performance through strategic goals.
+Meredith Friedman, CFRE, Vice President of Strategic Growth, has 20 years of experience in non-profit leadership and development with a particular expertise in helping organizations transform their performance through strategic goals.